 The sequel sees Tom Holland’s Wall-Crawler face off with a horde of Spider-Man villains from different universes after he goes to Doctor Strange (Benedict Cumberbatch) for help after his identity is outed by Mysterio (Jake Gyllenhaal).

 By the crimson bands of Cyttorak: Best fantasy movies

 The second post-credits scene also teased more interdimensional shenanigans with the first trailer for Doctor Strange 2, which shows the titular sorcerer faced with an evil version of himself.
 In fact, he looks awfully similar to Strange Supreme from Disney Plus’s animated series What If…?.

 All this is to say that Loki has paved the way for the Marvel Cinematic Multiverse since it prepared audiences by introducing variants and the idea that there are alternative versions of the same characters that populate the MCU.
 So hopefully, when Marvel Studios releases the Loki Season 2 trailer, it’ll tease some multiversal madness of its own.

-Loki Season 2 cast: Who’s in the Loki Season 2 cast?
+Who’s in the Loki Season 2 cast?

-Still, it seems likely that most of the supporting cast will return, including Gugu Mbatha-Raw’s Judge Renslayer.
+Hiddleston and Kevin Feige have both revealed all of the cast is returning for season 2.
+That includes Gugu Mbatha-Raw’s Judge Renslayer.
 The star told Marvel.com: “The possibilities are endless.
 There’s so much potential for what’s on the other side of that Time Door.
 And ultimately, she wants revenge with whoever put this whole facade together.”

 Me’s a crowd: Loki variants explained